Democrats decry Kentucky AG decision on Breonna Taylor as an example of systemic injustice

 A Monmouth Poll released Wednesday morning showed Loeffler and Warnock in a tight race.

-Colorado Gov. John Hickenlooper (D), in a close race for Senate with incumbent Republican Cory Gardner, called the decision “an insult to her life” in a tweet Wednesday afternoon.
+Former Colorado governor John Hickenlooper (D), in a close race for Senate with incumbent Republican Cory Gardner, called the decision “an insult to her life” in a tweet Wednesday afternoon.

 “It’s beyond time we reform a broken justice system, ban no-knock warrants, and hold officers accountable,” Hickenlooper wrote.
 Gardner did not offer a public statement.